Is it Spanish? French? German? Or maybe Japanese? Take this quiz now and find out what language you should learn this summer.

 It’s undeniable: the more you use your brain, the better it performs.
 Learning a new language not only requires familiarity with an unfamiliar set of vocabulary and rules, but also the ability to recall this information.
 Absorbing and retaining more information can significantly shorten your learning curve because you can spend more time learning new information instead of re-teaching yourself.

 But it doesn’t stop here.
 Once you learn a new language, you’re able to learn other languages faster.
-This is because your brain has stored key skills for learning language.
+This is because your brain has stored key skills for learning the language.
 For example, if you’ve recently learned how to speak Spanish, you’ve automatically entered the world of languages from the Latin root, such as Portuguese, Italian, French, and Romanian.

 We’re not just talking about short-term memory benefits here.
 A study conducted in Luxembourg found those who speak more than one language may be at lower risk of onset memory problems like Alzheimer’s and dementia.
 The study stated that multilingualism has “a protective effect on memory in seniors who practice foreign languages over their lifetime or at the time of the study.”
 The benefit appears to be a compounding one, as the risk proved lowest in those fluent in four or more languages.